heeropang/VirtualPullDown/README.md

 <!-- What is this for? -->

 ## Get started with `VirtualPullDown`
-This package contains three steps to streamline virtual pulldown experiments using ColabFold:
+This package utilizes three steps to streamline the virtual pulldown experiment via ColabFold:
 1) Preprocessing: preparing input files (paired sequences) in batch for ColabFold
 2) Predictions: using ColabFold to predict models of monomer/multimer
 3) Postprocessing: making figures to navigate virtual pull down results